greatlovehl/pdsnd_github/README.md

 The project prompts the user to specify a city, month, and day to analyze the bikeshare data.

 ### Description
-Set Up Your Repository to GitHub
+Set Up Your Repository to GitHub.
+Run Git Commands

 ### Files used
 bikeshare.py: Code Pythyn run project